susundberg/pebble-linux-remote/README.md

 * Pebble firmware version used 2.9.1

 ## Used libraries
 * All of the communications are handled with [libpebble2](https://github.com/pebble/libpebble2).
-I have stripped down the library a bit for my needs.
-All sources in libbpebble2 directory are from that project.